undp/undp-national-carbon-registry/README.md

 <a name="about"></a>

-# National Carbon Credit Registry
+# National Carbon Credit Registry (NEW RELEASE END OF APRIL 2025)

 CURRENTLY UNDER CONSTRUCTION.
 New updated release end of April 2025 will include improvements for UI/UX, credit serialisation and issuance, as well as reporting modules.
+Please check back then.